GregHilston/UNHAndroidClub/README.md

 UNHAndroidClub
 ==============

-Android application code for the University of New Hampshire's Android club.
+The University of New Hampshire's Android club public repository.